digitallawyer/openlegaldictionary/_definitions/guarantee.md

 ---
 title: Guarantee
 permalink: "/definitions/guarantee.html"
 body: He to whom a guaran-ty is made.
-This word ls also used, as a noun, to denote the contract of guaranty or the obligation of a guarantor, and, as a verb, to denote the action of assuming the responsibilities of a guarantor.
+This word is also used, as a noun, to denote the contract of guaranty or the obligation of a guarantor, and, as a verb, to denote the action of assuming the responsibilities of a guarantor.
 But on the general principle of legal orthography,—that the title of the person to whom the actlon passes over